How to Set a Digital Marketing Budget When You’re a Small Business

 Typical Monthly Small Business Digital Spend

-That 7–10% figure comes from the general rule of thumb used across the industry.
+That 7 to 10% figure comes from the general rule of thumb used across the industry.
 If your business turns over £300,000 a year, that means roughly £1,750 to £2,500 per month on marketing.
 For a business turning over £100,000, you’re looking at £580 to £830 per month.

-Now, those are guidelines — not gospel.
+Now, those are guidelines, not gospel.
 A brand-new business fighting for visibility might need to spend more aggressively upfront.
 An established business with strong word-of-mouth referrals might spend less.
 The point is to start with a number, not a guess.

 Why “We’ll Just Do a Bit of Everything” Doesn’t Work

 Here’s the biggest mistake we see at DPOM.
-Small business owners spread their budget across every channel they’ve heard of — a bit of Google Ads here, a boosted Facebook post there, maybe some SEO if they remember.
+Small business owners spread their budget across every channel they’ve heard of: a bit of Google Ads here, a boosted Facebook post there, maybe some SEO if they remember.
 The result?
 Nothing works properly because nothing gets enough investment to actually perform.

 Digital marketing channels need a minimum viable spend to generate results.
 Running Google Ads on £100 a month in a competitive market is like trying to fill a swimming pool with a teaspoon.
 You’ll technically be doing something, but you won’t see meaningful results.